cokeSchlumpf/thesis--text-sumarization/README.md

 ## Dashboards

-Within the `streamlit` directory are two [Streamlit](https://www.streamlit.io/) based Dashboards.
+The root directory contains two [Streamlit](https://www.streamlit.io/) based Dashboards.
 One for analysing the datasets, the other one for model scoring and comparison.

 To run the dashboards: